-Individual differences in structure-function relationship
+Individual differences in structure-function relationship.

 An important question in human neuroscience is the degree to which different brains, when brought into anatomical registration, share the same functional mapping.
-There is no single, agreed-upon method to register the brains of different individuals, but a general finding is that cortical function shows better inter-observer agreement when the brains are aligned based on sulcal topology (surface registration) rather than volume registration (Van Essen et al., 1998; Wang et al., 2015).
+There is no single, agreed-upon method to register the brains of different individuals, but a general finding is that cortical function shows better inter-observer agreement when the brains are aligned based on sulcal topology (surface registration) rather than volume registration [23, 47].
 Here, using surface registration, we find that substantial individual differences in functional mapping remains, e.g. as evidenced by the amount of additional warping needed to align individual brains to retinotopic measurements (Fig. 5).
-These results are consistent with studies showing differences in structural and functional alignment of primate and human area MT (Large et al., 2016).
+These results are consistent with studies showing differences in structural and functional alignment of primate and human area MT [48].
+They are also consistent with studies combining structural and functional alignment in the absence of a model or template of the underlying function [35, 36].
+Such studies show that the extra warping driven by functional alignment leads to better predictions of functional responses in cross-validated data.

-The anatomical atlas, described previously (Benson et al., 2014), was adapted into the first step of our method (Fig. 3C) and is equivalent to the prediction using the retinotopic prior alone that we present here (Fig. S2B).
+The anatomical atlas, described previously [25], was adapted into the first step of our method (Fig. 3C) and is equivalent to the prediction using the retinotopic prior alone that we present here (Fig. S2B).
 Consistent with previous results, we find that the prior alone produces reasonably good predictions for the retinotopic maps of most subjects (Fig. 6).
 Additionally, maps predicted using the prior alone contain many of the advantages described here such as topological smoothness, complete coverage of the visual field, and prediction of peripheral retinotopy.
-However the idiosyncrasies of individual subjects' retinotopic maps are often not well predicted by the retinotopic prior alone (Figs. 2, 4A and 4B).
+However the idiosyncrasies of individual subjects' retinotopic maps are often not well predicted by the retinotopic prior alone (Figs. 2, 4A, and 4B).
 By combining both the retinotopic prior and a small amount of measured data we are able to produce higher-quality predictions that not only share these advantages but also improve the prediction accuracy of the maps beyond that of the measurement error (Fig. 6).